deathmage934/atlaslc/README.md

 * `-c` lets you reference a different configuration file instead of the `precursor.cfg` file.
 * `-e` adds an additional configuration file.
 * `-f` specifies the filter (o or c) to be used when downloading the light curves.
 By default, the code will reference `precursor.cfg`, but adding this argument will override that.
+* `--skip_uncert True` skips flagging measurements with certain large uncertainties (uncertainties larger than the median uncertainty times the Nmedian set in `precursor.cfg`).
+* `--skip_chi True` skips flagging measurements with certain large chi2/N values (if `type` is `dynamic`, chi2/N values larger than the median chi2/N plus Nsigma set in `precursor.cfg` times the standard deviation of chi2/N are flagged; if `type` is `static`, chi2/N values larger than max_chi2norm set in `precursor.cfg`).
+* `--skip_makecuts True` skips making cuts to the data when averaging based on the uncertainty and chi2/N flags set previously.

 #### Additional usage:
 You can also use forced photometry to get offset light curves, plot each SN's light curve, and average the light curve data.
 To do any of these, follow the following instructions.